• Skip to main content

 Dog lovers wanting to buy a new pup have caught on to the misleading savvy ads from pet stores.
 Most people know that reputable breeders will not sell puppies to any pet store.
 Therefore, stores turn to irresponsible breeders to put on display meant to woo people into buying them at outrageous prices.

-It is for this reason states such as California along with thousands of cities in the US have a ban on the sale of puppies in pet stores.
-However, it is harder to crack down and control online selling.
+It is for this reason that states such as California along with thousands of cities in the US have a ban on the sale of puppies in pet stores.
+However, it is harder to crack down on and control online selling.
 The Federal Government, particularly the USDA- is supposed to strictly regulate all online pet sellers through the Retail Pet Store Rule.
-[3]

 However, the USDA has licensed very few of the thousands of online breeders, leaving it a wide-open field for abuse.